10 Simple Ways to Get Over Jet Lag

 1. Be active as soon as you land

 The best way to get over jet lag quickly is to be active on the very first day that you land in New Zealand.
-If it’s day in New Zealand, get out and about!
+If it’s the day in New Zealand, get out and about!
 Take a walk, explore the city, maybe even sort out your bank account and IRD number if you are on a working holiday visa.
 When it comes to the evening, you will have worn yourself out more to get a better night’s sleep.

 2. Set your watch/phone’s to the destination time before boarding the plane

 However you keep the time, whether it’s a good old fashioned watch or your phone, set it to New Zealand’s local time before boarding the plane.
-While some people suggest to start getting used to your destination’s timezone a couple of days before you travel, it’s more practical to do this once you are on the plane or even in the airport as not to get in the way of your activities at home.
+While some people suggest starting getting used to your destination’s timezone a couple of days before you travel, it’s more practical to do this once you are on the plane or even in the airport as not to get in the way of your activities at home.

 3. Sleep during night flights and stay awake during the day

 In relation to the point made above, another good reason to set your watch to your destination’s time is so you know when to sleep and when to stay awake.
-Your flight will also cater to your destination’s timezone, serving breakfast/lunch/dinner at the appropriate times of day and dimming the cabin lights at night.
+Your flight will also cater to your destination’s timezone, serving breakfast/lunch/dinner at the appropriate times of the day and dimming the cabin lights at night.
 Use this time to start adapting your body rhythm to New Zealand’s time.

 4. Avoid coffee